 The show lacks some of the spectacular and awe-inspiring feats that the Cirque shows serve up, but it has a real nostalgic charm.
 Fans of the golden age of entertainment such as the rat pack, Elvis, Tom Jones, Tina Turner, etc…

-It also features a few variety acts such as jugglers, Hula hoop performer, and a very very weird “physical Comedy act” which went down very well with the audience, but left us a bit …wtf!
-There are plenty of glitzy showgirl dancers and large scale set changes and big dance numbers.
+It also features a few variety acts such as jugglers, Hula hoop performers, and a very very weird “physical Comedy act” which went down very well with the audience, but left us a bit …wtf!
+There are plenty of glitzy showgirl dancers and large-scale set changes and big dance numbers.

 Overall it is a pretty decent entertaining show.
 We are not especially fans of any of the music or this style of the show but still found it engaging and entertaining throughout.
 If you are more into this type of music and performance it will probably be a real highlight.
 Even if you are like us and are not sure it will still be a fun night.